Emilinya/TopologyOptimizer/README.md

 The design files are written in json, and the settings are:
 1. objective \
     Allowed values: "minimize_power" or "maximize_flow" \
-    Description: Descides the objective function to be minimized.
+    Description: Decides the objective function to be minimized.
 2. width \
     Allowed values: `float` \
     Description: The width of the domain